 Steps to Becoming a Medical Doctor in the United States of America

-Below is a short summary of the steps to follow to become a doctor (Applicable in the U.S.A.).
+Below is a short summary of the steps to follow to become a doctor in the united states of america.

 Academically you need to focus your attention on attaining an approved 4-year pre-medical science qualification (step 2):

 - Get a GED or a high school diploma

 - You MUST finish a 4-year college or university, complying with medical school premed requirements

 - In your final year at college/university, you will have to do the MCAT test (Medical School Admission test)

 - Apply to medical school.
 I would suggest that you make use of ‘AMCAS’.

 For the purpose of admission to medical school, a wide range of majors are allowed – so, please check with the college of your choice if the degree you are intending to follow qualifies as a pre-medical degree.